nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-2-0

-NCSDK-18532: MCUboot bootloader does not swap images after OTA DFU on nRF5340 DK and Thingy:53 The MCUboot bootloader cannot access external flash because the ``pm-ext-flash`` devicetree node is not defined in the bootloader's configuration.
+NCSDK-18532: MCUboot bootloader does not swap images after OTA DFU on nRF5340 DK and Thingy:53 The MCUboot bootloader cannot access external flash because the chosen ``nordic,pm-ext-flash`` is not defined in the MCUboot child image's devicetree.
    As a result, MCUboot cannot swap images that are received during the OTA update.

+   **Workaround**: Manually cherry-pick and apply the commit with the fix from the ``main`` branch (commit hash: ``f54f6bbd423b12a595e76425e688f034926b8018``) to fix the issue for ``nrf5340dk_nrf5340_cpuapp``.
+   Similar fix needs to be applied for the Thingy:53 board.
+   Make sure to also cherry-pick and apply the commit that fixes a build system issue (commit `ec23df1fa305e99194ceac87a028f6da206a3ff1` from ``main`` branch).
+   This is needed to ensure that the introduced DTS overlay will be applied to the MCUboot child image.

 .. rst-class:: v1-9-0